Charles Town, West Virginia: Transportation

+Highways

 Charles Town is served primarily by two main highways, U.S. Route 340 and West Virginia Route 9, which run concurrently for a short stretch in the vicinity of Charles Town.
 US 340 travels in a general southwest to northeast direction, connecting Charles Town to locations in the eastern Shenandoah Valley of Virginia to the southwest.
 To the northeast, US 340 provides direct access to Harpers Ferry and Frederick.
 WV 9 traverses the region with a northwest-to-southeast orientation, connecting Charles Town to Martinsburg and Leesburg.
 Additional highways serving Charles Town include West Virginia Route 51 and West Virginia Route 115.

+In 2024, US 340 broke ground on a widening project which would expand the highway from two lanes to four lanes.
+This project was planned to be completed in 2025.